Updated: March 17, 2017

 PulseAudio?
 Is my sound any better?
 No. Shit.
 Wayland?
-Is my graphics any better?
+Are my graphics any better?
 No. Shit.
 Systemd?
 Is my system more stable and/or boots faster?
 No. Shit.
 And the list goes on and on and on and on.

 Windows 10.
 Half-baked releases.
 I didn't pay money for a half-baked crap you will complete in 2 years.
 I don't need a system settings menu that will be equivalent to the Control Panel in 6 months when I had the perfectly sane and functional Control Panel in Windows 7/8 years ago.

 This whole thing of releasing lots of small things often may impress cretins with their double-digit IQ, but at the end of the day, if we ignore all the glamor and drama of shiny open-space offices, pool tables, free soda, and other hi-tech crap, nothing fundamental changes except more misery and complication for end users, who have no choice.